-Developing adaptable, productive agricultural systems that are resilient to the risks and shocks associated with long-term climate variability is essential to maintaining food production into the future.
+eveloping adaptable, productive agricultural systems that are resilient to the risks and shocks associated with long-term climate variability is essential to maintaining food production into the future.
 But resilience is not enough.
 Climate-smart agricultural systems also need to protect and enhance natural resources and ecosystem services in ways that mitigate future climate change.

 Push-pull is a conservation agriculture technology developed for smallholder mixed farming systems.
-The livelihoods of 80% of the population of sub-Saharan Africa (SSA) depend on these systems.
+The livelihoods of 80% of the population of Sub-Saharan Africa (SSA) depend on these systems.
 Push-pull farmers establish perennial stands of two fodder crops, one between the rows of their main cereal crop and the other around the field.
-The natural chemicals produced by these companion plants effectively control stemborers (insect pests) and parasitic weeds in the genus Striga.
+The natural chemicals produced by these companion plants effectively control insect pests (stemborers and fall armyworm) and parasitic weeds in the genus Striga.

-When farmers adopt push-pull, as more than 115,000 have done since 1998, they not only achieve a dramatic and sustainable increase in cereal yields, they also benefit from enhanced soil fertility and obtain year-round fodder crops.
+When farmers adopt push-pull, as more than 236,000 have done since 1998, they not only achieve a dramatic and sustainable increase in cereal yields, they also benefit from enhanced soil fertility and obtain yearround fodder crops.
 This strengthens the foundations of their farming and livelihood systems, making them both more productive and more resilient.

-Although farmers have successfully used push-pull since it was first extended in 1998, in recent years they began reporting that the companion plants could not always withstand the long seasonal dry spells that were becoming more frequent.
-Through new research in 2011, this led to the development of a 'climate-smart' push-pull, which includes two new drought-tolerant companion plants.
-Building on the already formidable pest management and soil improvement characteristics of the technology, climate-smart push-pull can be extended to dryer agroecosystems and applied to a wider range of cereal crops.
+Although farmers have used push-pull successfully since it was first disseminated, in the mid-2000s some began reporting that the companion plants could not always withstand the long seasonal dry spells that were becoming more frequent.
+After new research, this led (in 2011) to the development of a 'climate-smart' push-pull, with two new drought-tolerant companion plants.
+Such plants are being identified and tested in an extended range of agro-ecosystems and 2020 will see the launch of 'third-generation' push-pull.
+This builds on the already formidable pest management and soil improvement characteristics of the technology to include its use in much dryer agro-ecosystems and a wide range of cereal crops.

-Mary Otuoma, a widow who lives with her daughter-in-law and two grandchildren in Bondo district, Kenya, farms a single acre.
-She is pictured in front of her climate-smart push-pull plots with sorghum (foreground) and maize (background).
-"I now have enough food," says Mary, "and I have been able to buy a sheep.
-My poverty is alleviated."
+Mary Otuoma, a widow who lives with her son and four grandchildren in Siaya County, Kenya, farms just three quarters of an acre (0.3 ha).
+She is pictured in front of two of her climate-smart push-pull plots with sorghum (foreground) and maize (background).
+Her four push-pull plots provide 410 kg of maize and sorghum per season.
+Sales from her push-pull have funded the construction of two houses for her family.